 Wear a mask

 While you are sick, you should wear a facemask at all times.
 Clean, disposable face masks will help prevent spreading COVID-19.
 If you do not have access to disposable facemasks, you can make your own mask, using cloth materials like a scarf or bandana.
-Click here for a video from the CDC and the Surgeon General that will walk you through the steps of making a mask at home.

 Practice good hygiene